Mission & History

 New Orleans Video Access Center’s Early Years

 VISTA Volunteers—Volunteers in Service to America, a government agency designed to help low income communities become self-sufficient—were the force behind NOVAC’s initial success, and created a media center with borrowed equipment and space and produced an extraordinary body of work that had tremendous community impact.
-On July 19, 1972, the New Orleans Video Access Center was established with the purpose of making the medium of mexico levitra television an effective educational and social action tool for this disenfranchised community.
-In its early years, NOVAC was a strong advocate for the development of viagra 50mgs a cable franchise advantageous to the city, especially its low-income citizens.
+On July 19, 1972, the New Orleans Video Access Center was established with the purpose of making the medium of television an effective educational and social action tool for this disenfranchised community.
+In its early years, NOVAC was a strong advocate for the development of a cable franchise advantageous to the city, especially its low-income citizens.
 By forming a broad based, racially balanced coalition with the Free Southern Theater, the Urban League and Tulane University that was ground-breaking for its time, NOVAC’s efforts led to the formation of a mayoral task force to create a plan for involving the community in cable television.

 Community Collaboration is Key